 John’s gospel pointed out the place: “Now there was in Jerusalem at the Sheep Gate, a pool in Hebrew Bethesda, with five porticoes.
 In these lay a large number of the blind, lame and crippled,” (John 5,2) Jesus healed a paralyzed man at this healing place, where pagan gods like Asclepius and Serapis were honored.

 The church over the ancient healing pool became associated with Mary, the mother of Jesus, early on.
 Traditions from the 3rd century placed her home in this area of Jerusalem, and so Mary’s birth and early life came to be remembered here.
 By the 5th century, Mary’s birth was celebrated here and Christian pilgrims, returning home, celebrated the feast of her birth in their own churches September 8.

-Mary’s mother was Anne and her father Joachim, who provided sheep for the temple sacrifices, early traditions said.
+Mary’s mother was Anne and her father Joachim, who provided sheep for the temple sacrifices, the early traditions said.
 But they were looked down upon, because they were old and childless.
 Then, angels told them they were to conceive a daughter.
 Their faith, like that of Abraham and Sarah, was miraculously rewarded.

 When the Crusaders conquered the Holy Land in the 11th century, they rebuilt the small church over the healing pool, fallen into ruins, and built a new, larger church honoring St. Anne, the mother of Mary, southeast of the pool.

 The present Church of St. Ann, today one of the most beautiful of Jerusalem’s churches, stands overlooking the remains of the old church and the healing pool, a favorite destination for pilgrims.